redwoodjs/redwoodjs-com-archive/docs/testing.md

 }
 ```

-Here we're exporting four components and if you created this cell with the [cell generator](https://redwoodjs.com/docs/cli-commands.html#cell) then you'll already have four tests that make sure that each component renders without errors:
+Here we're exporting four components and if you created this Cell with the [Cell generator](https://redwoodjs.com/docs/cli-commands.html#cell) then you'll already have four tests that make sure that each component renders without errors:

 ```javascript
 // web/src/components/ArticleCell/ArticleCell.test.js